pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 ### Virtual machine
 - Ephemerons are production ready (a large number of Ephemerons supported, leaks fixed, support for old finalization, tests).
-- Improving the Memory Map of the VM (Using constant positions).
+- Improving the Memory Map of the VM (using constant positions).
 - Initial support for Single-Instruction Multiple-Data (SIMD)
     - Initialization of new objects using SIMD (ARM64)
     - Adding Bytecode Extensions to support SIMD instructions
     - Adding Vector Registers
     - Vector Register bytecodes
-- Third-Party Dependency Update (Newer versions, Graphic Libraries using Hardware Acceleration).
+- Third-Party Dependency Update (newer versions, graphic libraries using hardware acceleration).
 - Fixing errors and simplification of primitives.
 - Clean Ups: We have removed a significant amount of old code, notably old experiments, dead code, and unused code such as Newspeak and unused plugins.